 DON GONYEA, HOST:

-HARRIS: Thank you for having me.
+DUNCAN: Thank you so much for the opportunity.
 Transcript provided by NPR, Copyright NPR.